kevinzunigacuellar/web/src/data/blog/google-analytics-in-astro/index.md

 <!-- more head -->
 ```

 Finally, place this code snippet in the head section of your HTML.
-If you copy the code above, remember to update `GA_MEASUREMENT_ID` with your tracking ID.

-Congratulations!
-You have successfully added Google Analytics to your Astro project. 🎉

 ## Testing